top of page

 21-034d.jpg

-The photos above show two types of insect microscopes.
-The upper (YG-20-025) is a kind of bottomless glass bottle whose neck contains a lens enclosed in a brass frame, in which the fine-focusing can be performed by rotating the lens holder around the threaded tube.
-The example below (YG-21-034) contains a thick glass cylinder between two brass caps, with a lens fixed at the top inside a brass frame for observing a rolling wooden block onto which sets of beetles, shells, and seeds are glued.
-The two microscopes present a magnification of approximately 4-8 times.
+The photos above showcase two types of insect microscopes.
+The first one (YG-20-025) appears like a bottomless glass bottle featuring a lens enclosed in a brass frame at the neck.
+The fine-focusing can be achieved by rotating the lens-holder around the threaded tube.
+On the other hand, the second example (YG-21-034) comprises of a thick glass cylinder placed between two brass caps.
+The lens fixed at the top inside a brass frame allows one to observe a rolling wooden block with sets of beetles, shells, and seeds glued onto it.
+Both microscopes offer a magnification of about 4-8 times.

-The late 18th-century or very early 19th-century microscope below (YG-21-036) is a pocket-sized livebox microscope intended to be taken to the field.
-The live specimen is to be placed between the two glass circles; the eye lens can be screwed up or down for focusing.
-This useful little microscope is especially effective for transparent or translucent objects.
+Additionally, we have a pocket-sized livebox microscope from the late 18th century or early 19th century (YG-21-036) that was designed to be carried to the field.
+To focus, the live specimen is placed between the two glass circles, and the eye lens can be screwed up or down.
+This useful little microscope is ideal for observing transparent or translucent objects.

 _DSC2680.JPG